AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 ---
 id: dmx-output-mapping
-title: DMX output mapping
+title: DMX Output Mapping
-sidebar_label: DMX output mapping
+sidebar_label: DMX Output Mapping
 ---

 There are various ways to connect fixtures to the console.
-As well as the XLR sockets on the console, you can connect fixtures using Ethernet and wireless links.
+As well as the XLR sockets on the console, [you can connect fixtures using Ethernet](networking/controlling-fixtures-over-a-network) and wireless links.

-All consoles can output up to 16 universes except T1 which is limited to one single universe and T2 to two universes.
+All consoles can output up to 16 universes except **T1** which is limited to one single universe and **T2** to two universes.

-If you need to output more universes, you can network the console to one or more Avolites TitanNet Processing (TNP) nodes.
+If you need to output more universes, you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net).
 This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total.

--   The software does not actually limit the number of universes from a single console to 16, but performance of the console will be degraded.
+> The software does not actually limit the number of universes from a single console to 16, but performance of the console will be degraded.
 A warning will be shown in the processing load section of the TitanNet overview.

-Configuring DMX outputs
+Configuring DMX Outputs
 -----------------------

-Switch the console to System mode and select \[DMX Settings\].
+Switch the console to [System mode](the-system-menu) and select \[DMX Settings\].

 The screen will initially show the node tab relating to the console itself.
 It shows a list of available DMX *nodes* (places where you can